Euphorbia hirta

 Tea / infusion

-2 tablespoons dried leaves per cup of boiled water
+2 tablespoons of dried leaves per cup of boiled water

 Use